This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Once you have these three things sorted, you will be ready to get some money in the bank to pay your bills.
 Yay?

 I don’t know if many people use this, but there is an option on Skype my mum found last time.
 For $4 a month, she can make unlimited calls to my Canadian number from Skype every month.
-It is so cheap and Skype is so fantastic, it is the best way to stay in touch.
-It makes the distance seem like nothing.
+This time around, we relied more on WhatsApp.
+With video call and group chat options, I still communicate via WhatsApp in Australia.

 Moving across the world is intense.
 You will feel nervous, unsettled and confused for quite awhile.
 But just know that the adventure you are going to have will make the sleepless nights worth it.
 Just look at me, I am back for round two!
 I also wrote a post about why working abroad will be the best thing you ever did.
 Remember, just breathe and have faith it will all work out as it should.